shielsr/assignment-04/documentation.md

     - Postgres doesn't like PRAGMA, which I needed for cascade deleting in Sqlite.
 Had to remove it.
     - The seed data I triggered with Sqlite didn't work.
 I had to put them behind a route (/seed)
 - Added validation to the /create and /add forms.
 Added 'required' attribute in the HTML.
 In Python, I added .get() requests so I could include defaults
+- Fixed error handling on /login page.
+Now throws an error message which is fethced by JS and shown on the page.